SPAM

 • Seek appropriate prenatal care, including WIC.

-• Get health insurance (if you do not have coverage).
-Pregnant women within income limits are eligible for QUEST.
+• Get appropriate health insurance.
+Pregnant women within income limits are eligible for QUEST-Adult.
 Click here to download application.

 • Make any necessary school arrangements (extensions, withdrawals, leave of absence, etc.)